il94/42_camagru/README.md

 	<img src="other/readme_images/editor.gif">
 </div>
 <p align="center">
-	It's time for you to create your own pics !
-Using the editor, take your best selfie and bring it to life by inserting cute stickers ! =3
+	It's now time for you to create your own pics !
+Take your best selfie and bring it to life by inserting cute stickers using the editor ! =3
 </p>

 ## Other